therealbstern/Logfile-Access/README.md

 * `date`: Sets or gets the Common Logile Format date (dd/mmm/yyyy).
 * `day`: Sets or gets the day of the month, without leading zeroes.
 (It will accept leading zeroes but removes them before storing them.)
 * `month`: Sets or gets the abbreviated name of the month.
+If you pass this a number, it will put in a number, so don't do that.
 * `year`: Sets or gets the year.
-This doesn't look for leading zeroes, because we're not living in the 1st millenium AD.
+Does the same thing as `day` with regards to leading zeroes, in case you have a webserver log from more than a thousand years ago.
 * `time`: Sets or gets the time (and expects HH:MM:SS).
 * `hour`: Sets or gets the hour.
 Does the same thing as `day` with regards to leading zeroes.